developer239/compgen/packages/micro-generators/stylelint/README.md

   logError,
   askYesNo,
 } from '@compgen/core'
-import {
-  createSchemaForMobile,
-  createSchemaForWeb,
-} from '@compgen/stylelint'
+import { createSchemaForMobile, createSchemaForWeb } from '@compgen/stylelint'

 export const askHasPrettier = () => askYesNo('Do you use prettier?')